Advent of Code 2015 - Day 9 - All in a Single Night

 Alternative Solution

-Instead of designing an aggregate function which applies a given reduction function, we could instead take the approach below.
-First we generate a list of all the possible trip distance totals, based on permutations of the location set.
+Instead of designing an aggregate function that applies a given reduction function, we could instead take the approach below.
+First, we generate a list of all the possible trip distance totals based on permutations of the location set.

 const calcTripDistances = ({